Great Firewall: Active probing

 In addition to previously discussed techniques, the CAC is also using active probing in order to identify and block network services that would help escaping the firewall.
 Multiple services such as Tor or VPN providers reported receiving unsolicited TCP/IP connections shortly after legitimate use, for the purported purpose of network enumeration of services, in particular TLS/SSL and Tor services, with the aim of facilitating IP blocking.
 For example, shortly after a VPN request is issued by a legitimate Chinese VPN client and passes outbound though the Great Firewall to a hidden VPN IP, the Great Firewall may detect the activity and issue its own active probe to verify the nature of the previously unknown VPN IP and, if the probe confirms the IP is part of a blacklisted VPN, blacklist the IP.
 This attack can be circumvented with the Obfs4 protocol, which relies on an out-of-band shared secret.

 Proxy distribution

 The Great Firewall scrapes the IPs of Tor and VPN servers from the official distribution channels, and enumerates them.
 The strategy to resist this attack is to limit the quantity of proxy IPs revealed to each user and making it very difficult for users to create more than one identity.
-Academics have proposed solutions such as Salmon.
+Academics have proposed solutions such as Salmon, a volunteer-based proxy network designed to combat censorship.
 Dynamic IPs are quite effective to flush out from blacklists.

 Goals, impact and resistance

 Goal of the Firewall

-Article 15 of a September 20, 2000 document from the Chinese State Council, posted by the Xinhua News Agency, lists 9 categories of information which should be censored, blocked, or filtered from access to the citizens using the internet within China:
+Article 15 of a 20 September 2000 document from the Chinese State Council, posted by the Xinhua News Agency, lists 9 categories of information which should be censored, blocked, or filtered from access to the citizens using the internet within China: